tinguy16/DH150-2020W/assignment06/README.md

 ![Task3](https://github.com/tinguy16/DH150-2020W/blob/master/task%203.jpg)

 ## Reflection

+Overall, I found this process to have went fairly smoothly.
+In putting together the wireframes, the only major issue I came across was figuring out where to draw each frame so that I can connect them smoothly to create a wireflow without there being too many overlapping arrows or arrows that span from one side of my page to the other.
+I found myself drawing upon the design of Spotify quite often because that was one app that was mentioned during my user research as a primary platform for listening to music.

 latest tracks change name because it can be misleading what is phone library? album cover? differentiate between chat bubble/comment icon and mail icon on bottom bar